RaquelSalanchezz/Automated-Planning-for-Adaptive-CPS/README.md

 Specifically, two types of strategies are employed to address the problem: the first utilizes linear programming techniques with constraints (MILP algorithm), and the second employs a multi-objective genetic algorithm.
 In the case of the MILP algorithm, uncertainty is not considered, and its results will serve as a baseline for comparisons in terms of quality, effectiveness, and efficiency with respect to the results achieved by the genetic algorithm, which does consider uncertainty.

 The project is implemented in Python and uses libraries like Pulp, NumPy, and Matplotlib.
-All the details of the project are described in the final paper.

 ## Artifact structure
 This repository contains the following items:
 * Readme.md: this file explaning the code of the project